- Find a Property

 TESTING If Buyers desire the “testing” of any substance, drinking water, soils, air, or other elements on the property, a testing contingency must be specifically added for that purpose in the Offer to Purchase.
 NOTE: Sellers’ authorization for inspections does not authorize testing of the property.

-INSPECTION Sellers are supposed to disclose known defects and certain conditions affecting the property, as provided in ch.
-709, Wis.
-Stats.
-Buyers remain responsible for performing a reasonably vigilant inspection and confirming if the property is satisfactory for Buyers’ purpose.
+INSPECTION Buyers are responsible for performing a reasonably vigilant inspection and confirming if the property is satisfactory for Buyers’ purpose.
 Buyers may not be able to hold Sellers or Broker liable for failure to disclose defects that are readily observable.
 First Weber Group recommends that Buyers have the property being purchased thoroughly inspected by a professionally qualified inspector (e.g., State of Wisconsin registered Home Inspector and/or licensed professional engineer).
 Inspection(s) should cover all material features of the property, including structural, mechanical, heating, electrical, plumbing, wells, septic systems, etc., and may require specialized inspectors or professionals.

 THIRD PARTY PROFESSIONALS Broker, Broker’s agents, or Broker’s Concierge service may recommend names of various lenders, contractors, inspectors, inspection and/or testing companies, surveyors, contractors, attorneys, and other third party professionals for Buyers’ or Sellers’ consideration.
 Buyers and Sellers understand that they remain responsible for selection of any such third party professionals, comparison of prices and services, and are responsible for determining whether any third party professionals have the adequate expertise and are sufficiently qualified to render the desired services.
 Buyers and Sellers understand that the Broker does not perform inspections, tests, surveys, and other such activities, and that the Broker does not ensure the quality of service of third parties and is not responsible for the actions of third party professionals utilized by Buyers or Sellers.